 Treating Varicose Veins

 Dr. Angelo Chachas is an experienced general surgeon who specializes in helping patients treat painful varicose veins in Salt Lake City and Draper, Utah.
-Dr. Chachas offers two forms of minimially invasive procedures to help get rid of varicose veins in the most comfortable way for you.
-He is the first and one of the only providers in Utah to offer the VenaSeal Closure System.
+Dr. Chachas offers two forms of minimally invasive procedures to help get rid of varicose veins in the most comfortable way for you.
 Schedule a consult today, and stop hiding those legs!

 Here is what you need to know about the treatment of venous reflux disease and varicose veins:

-The VenaSeal system improves blood flow by sealing–or closing–the diseased vein.
+The procedure improves blood flow by sealing or closing the diseased vein.
 Rather than using tradition thermal heat to close the vein, the system delivers a small amount of a specially formulated medical adhesive to the diseased vein.
 The adhesive seals the vein and blood is rerouted through nearby healthy veins.

-By using an adhesive to close the vein rather than heat, the procedure only uses one needle stick of numbing medicine versus multple.
-Compression stockings are also not required after the VenaSeal procedure.
-By eliminating heat and compression stockings, patients treated with the VenaSeal system experience less pain and brusing and have a faster recovery time.
+By using an adhesive to close the vein rather than heat, the procedure only uses one needle stick of numbing medicine versus multiple.
+Compression stockings are also not required after the procedure.
+By eliminating heat and compression stockings, patients treated with the system experience less pain and bruising and have a faster recovery time.

 The heat closure procedure is a minimally invasive treatment where a thin catheter is inserted into the vein through a small opening.
 The catheter delivers radiofrequency energy to the vein wall, causing it to heat, collapse and seal shut.